Acne is a skin condition that causes pimples or "zits." Whiteheads, blackheads, and red, inflamed patches of skin (such as cysts) may develop.

 Creams or gels applied to the skin may be prescribed:

-Retinoic acid cream or gel (tretinoin, Retin-A)
+Derivatives of vitamin A such as retinoic acid cream or gel (tretinoin, Retin-A)

 Prescription formulas of benzoyl peroxide, sulfur, resorcinol, or salicylic acid